Safety is our top priority and we want you to know what we do to ensure your safety.

 Our Trust and Safety team works tirelessly to prevent scams, spam, sexual harassment, and other crimes from happening on Couchsurfing.
-In the past few years, we have made significant, ongoing investments in Trust and Safety, from expanding our Trust and Safety team to vastly improving their existing backend tools and integrating new ones.
-We do not simply pay lip service to safety, it’s at the heart of everything we do.
+In the past few years, we have made significant, ongoing investments in Trust and Safety, from vastly improving our existing backend tools and integrating new ones.
+Safety is at the heart of everything we do.

 When do we remove profiles from Couchsurfing?